 Having trouble returning the cork into the wine or champagne bottle?
-Often once the cork is out of the bottle, the bottom half expands due to the pressure.
+Once the cork is out of the bottle, the bottom half often expands due to the pressure.
 Use a knife and cut down the size of the lower part.

 It’s always hard getting that last scraping out of the Nutella jar.
 A delicious idea is to fill the jar with ice cream.